-All aircraft, vehicle, equipment, and plant washing must occur within a purpose-built wash facility with an approved interceptor installed, in accordance with JAH Aircraft and Equipment Washdown Policy (available on the Jandakot Airport website).
+All aircraft, vehicle, equipment, and plant washing must occur within a purpose-built wash facility with an approved interceptor installed, as per the JAH Aircraft and Equipment Washdown Policy (available on the Jandakot Airport website).
 Tenants with approved interceptors that discharge to stormwater (e.g. Humeceptors) must ensure they are regularly inspected and maintained and may be required to monitor downgradient groundwater quality.
 A 'Permit to Discharge Industrial Waste' from the WA Water Corporation is required for wash bays that discharge wastewater to sewer.

 Only quick break, biodegradable detergents and degreasers may be used for washing.
-Tenants with a wash facility, require their detergents to be approved by the JAH Environment Department, prior to use as part of the OEMP process.
+All tenants with a wash facility will have their detergents approved by the JAH Environment Department as part of the OEMP process.